Regular Exams and Cleanings

 Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or with your jaw joint function.
 To avoid these complications, your dentist may recommend that you replace the extracted tooth.

 Traditional dental restoratives, or fillings, are most often made of mercury amalgams.
-The strength and durability of this material makes it useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.
-Recent data, however, has shown that Mercury Amalgam filling may result in releasing some elemental mercury into the patients body which may lead to many other systemic health issues.
+The strength and durability of this material make it useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.
+Recent data, however, has shown that Mercury Amalgam filling may result in releasing some elemental mercury into the patient’s body which may lead to many other systemic health issues.
 Rose Dental does not place any such fillings and, in fact, we remove Mercury Amalgam fillings using the IAOMT S.M.A.R.T. protocol to prevent contaminating the patient, dentist and staff as well as the environment with mercury.

 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
 These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.